GenericMappingTools/gmt/doc/rst/source/gmtregress.rst

 References
 ----------

+Bevington, P. R., 1969, *Data reduction and error analysis for the physical sciences*, 336 pp., McGraw-Hill, New York.

 Draper, N. R., and H. Smith, 1998, *Applied regression analysis*, 3rd ed., 736 pp., John Wiley and Sons, New York.